matheushomrich/matheushomrich/README.md

 Me 🔭
-- My name is Matheus Schreiner Homrich da Silva and I'm currently a Computer Science student at PUC-RS and iOS Engineer at Instituto de Pesquisas Eldorado.
+- My name is Matheus Schreiner Homrich da Silva and I'm a Computer Science graduate from PUC-RS and iOS Engineer at Instituto de Pesquisas Eldorado.
 - I now still reside at Porto Alegre, RS in Brazil where I was born, in 2013 through 2014 I had an experience living in Burlington, Ontario in Canada and living abroad is something I hope to do again in a recent future in my life.

 Apps in the App Store 📱